INRIA/scikit-learn-mooc/jupyter-book/tuning/parameter_tuning_automated_quiz.md

 higher than 0.85.
 You can select the range [0.85, max] by clicking and holding on the `mean_test_score` axis of the parallel coordinate plot.

-Identify ranges of values for hyperparameter that always prevent the model to reach a test score higher than 0.85, irrespective of the other values.
+Identify ranges of values for hyperparameters that always prevent the model to reach a test score higher than 0.85, irrespective of the other values.
 In other words, which hyperparameters values are never used to get a good model (i.e. with `mean_test_score` higher than 0.85).